pivotalexperimental/desert/doc/index.markdown

 #Desert -- It doesn't get any DRYer than this
-Desert takes Rails plugins to the extreme, making it easy to share models, views, controllers, helpers, routes, and migrations across your applications.
-With Desert, reusability doesn't come at the cost of extensibility: it's trivial to extend the functionality of a Desert plugin--both in your application _and_ in other Desert plugins.
+Desert is a Rails plugin framework that makes it easy to share models, views, controllers, helpers, routes, and migrations across your applications.
+With Desert, reusability doesn't come at the cost of extensibility: it's trivial to extend the functionality of a plugin--both in your application _and_ in other plugins.

 "I tried generators, but all I got was a bunch of code duplication.
 With Desert, I've been able to re-use all of my social networking functionality without a single duplicated character!
 Thanks Desert!"